potatochip/potatochip.github.io/_posts/articles/2015-8-24-Dear-Ashley.md

 The order changes a little, but everything is still generally in the same spot.
 It's also important to note that these plots just take into account the number of people who paid money to Ashley Madison.
 It doesn't refer to the total number of people who signed up and were just browsing around.

-Since there is a discrepancy with the other author who posted that Alabama-graph, I'm posting my code here if anybody wishes to critique it.
+Since there is a discrepancy with the other author who posted that Alabama-oriented graph, I'm posting my code in case anybody wishes to critique it.

 {% highlight python %}
 import matplotlib.pyplot as plt